Amzd/dontforgit.nvim/README.md

     -- If you often work in projects without git then turn this off to stop this plugin pestering you notify_git_failed = true,
-    -- If you want to use a different git command (eg for dotfiles when in home directory) you can do so here git_command = "git",
+    -- If you want to use a different git command (eg for dotfiles when in home directory) you can do so here git_command = "!git",
-    -- If you always do `:!git <something>` then you can set this to "!git " to save typing -- or if you want to use fugitive you might want to set this to "" prompt_prefix = "!",
+    -- If you always do `:!git <something>` then you can set this to "!git " to save typing -- or if you want to use fugitive you might want to set this to "Git " or "" prompt_prefix = "!",
     -- Wether to add `-s` to `git status` command compact = false,